dlang/DIPs/DIPs/1NNN-AP.md

 A suggestion for a similar feature in Rust, but with a different approach: https://internals.rust-lang.org/t/enum-path-inference-with-variant-syntax/16851

 ## Description
 This DIP proposes that ETI in D should use the syntax `$enumMember`.
-This syntax was chosen because the dot operator without an enum name as used in other languages, i.e., `.enumMember`, would have the same syntax as D's [module scope operator](https://dlang.org/spec/module.html#module_scope_operators).
-Alternatives are possible, but the proposed syntax represents the best compromise between convenience and compatibility.
+This syntax was chosen because the dot operator without an enum name as used in other languages (`.enumMember`) would have the same syntax as D's [module scope operator](https://dlang.org/spec/module.html#module_scope_operators).
+Suggestions for an alternative syntax may be raised, but the proposed syntax should already represent the best compromise between convenience and compatibility.

+In principle, ETI should be allowed anywhere that an enum type is known unambiguously at compile-time.
-Following are the circumstances in which ETI will be permitted.
+The following is a (non-exhaustive) list of circumstances in which ETI will be permitted.

 ### 1. Initializers and assignments
 ETI is allowed when initializing or assigning to a variable that has a known enum type.